Search

 Climate plans should no longer have to be implemented

 In addition to the due diligence obligations, the current CSDDD also obliges companies to draw up a climate plan with measures that must also be implemented.
-The Commission would like to weaken this obligation.
+The Commission wants to weaken this obligation.
 Climate plans must contain implementation measures.
-However, actual implementation should no longer be explicitly mandatory.
+However, the actual implementation should no longer be explicitly mandatory.

 Sanctions and liability: Member states to be given more freedom of decision